SoftwareAG/c8y-docs/content/cockpit/smart-rules.md

 - To delete a global smart rule: ADMIN permission for permission type "Global smart rules" or "CEP management" and ADMIN permission for permission type "Inventory"
 {{< /c8y-admon-req >}}

-Depending on the initial configuration provided when creating a global smart rule there are two types possible:
+Depending on the initial configuration of a global smart rule, there are two types possible:
-- Global smart rules by default enabled for all assets: When no asset is selected with the configuration.
-Such smart rule is automatically applied to any asset available in the system including those assets that are added later in time.
+- Global smart rules enabled for all assets by default: When no asset is selected in the initial configuration.
+Such a smart rule is automatically applied to any asset available in the system, including assets added later in time.
-- Global smart rules by default disabled for all assets: When at least one asset is selected with the configuration.
-Such smart rule is automatically disabled to any other asset except those provided initially with the configuration.
-You can manually enable it for newly added assets.
+- Global smart rules disabled for all assets by default: When at least one asset is selected in the initial configuration.
+Such a smart rule is automatically disabled for any other assets except the ones selected during creation.
+You can manually enable it for other existing or newly added assets.

 **Local smart rules**